DavidVentura/blog/blog/raw/kube-proxy-without-k8s/POST.md

 TCP  connection 192.168.2.144:49512->1.2.3.4:80 changed state SynSent->Close
 ```

-This is all the information we need, now we just need to put it together:
+This is all the information we need for basic analysis, now we just need to put it together:

-As this event happens _before_ the TCP connection is started, we can save this data, to later look it up during TCP events;

-during the socket state transition we have a 5-tuple that identifies the connection:
+during the socket state transition we have the 5-tuple that identifies the connection:

 ```
 (proto, source addr, source port, dest addr, dest port)